Customer Journey Maps: How to Create Really Good Ones [Examples + Template]

 Your data analysis should give you a sense of what you want your website to be.

 You can then make changes to your website to achieve these goals.
-Perhaps this is adding more specific call-to-action links, or it's writing longer descriptions under each product to clarify its purpose.
+This may be adding more specific call-to-action links or writing longer descriptions under each product to clarify its purpose.

-No matter how big or small the changes are, they will be effective as they directly correlate with what customers listed as their pain points.
-And, with the help of your visualized customer journey map, you can ensure those needs and pain points are always addressed.
+No matter how big or small the changes are, they will be effective as they directly correlate with customers’ pain points.
+With the help of your visualized customer journey map, you can ensure those needs and pain points are always addressed.

 How often should you update your customer journey map?